jtroffSchool/cse310/BoardGameRecommendTypeScript/my-app/README.md

 # Development Environment

-Vite
+- Vite
-React
+- React
-Tailwind
+- Tailwind
-ESLint
+- ESLint

 I used Typescript as the main language for this program.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - [TypeScript Documention](https://www.typescriptlang.org/)
 - [What is Typescript](https://www.contentful.com/blog/what-is-typescript-and-why-should-you-use-it/)